Getting Started with CI/CD for Flutter

 By using just the master branch, the Git workflow becomes very easy to implement:

-1. Base source code is in the master, or latest convention, main branch.
+- Base source code is in the

-2. Whenever we need to fix a bug, or develop a new feature, our engineers should create a branch from the latest master, a new branch named features/something or fixes/something.
+master, or latest convention,mainbranch. - Whenever we need to fix a bug, or develop a new feature, our engineers should create a branch from the latest

-3. During the development of the issues, the engineer should keep his local branch up-to-date with the current master as much as possible, by using git pull --rebase.
-This will help to avoid conflict in a large team.
+master, a new branch namedfeatures/somethingorfixes/something. - During the development of the issues, the engineer should keep his local branch up-to-date with the current master as much as possible, by using

-5. Code review and further analysis are done before the code is merged.
-During the process, the engineer may continue pushing new commits to the branch, and updating the merge request as well, while rebasing to respect the latest master.
+master.
+The CI/CD workflow is configured to automatically run against the merge request with at leastcode_qualityandtestjobs to ensure it won't break anything. - Code review and further analysis are done before the code is merged.
+During the process, the engineer may continue pushing new commits to the branch, and updating the merge request as well, while rebasing to respect the latest

-6. After the code is carefully reviewed, it is merged and another pipeline is triggered against master which will build the APK for Android, or the IPA for iOS, the output artifacts are copied to our centralized storage hosting, where our QAs can easily grab them and install them on the test devices.
+masterwhich will build the APK for Android, or the IPA for iOS, the output artifacts are copied to our centralized storage hosting, where our QAs can easily grab them and install them on the test devices. - Note that, by using the Kubernetes executor of GitLab, we currently have no elegant way to build iOS IPA files, so we just use a promising third party service named

-7. Note that, by using the Kubernetes executor of GitLab, we currently have no elegant way to build iOS IPA files, so we just use a promising third party service named CodeMagic, it offers a good free package that can be used with small projects to build IPA files, and upload them to App Store Connect, then the build will be available as a TestFlight build later, so our QAs with proper TestFlight can be able to access and install them.
+CodeMagic, it offers a good free package that can be used with small projects to build IPA files, and upload them to App Store Connect, then the build will be available as a TestFlight build later, so our QAs with proper TestFlight can be able to access and install them. - Our source utilizes

-8. Our source utilizes flutter build-time arguments to be able to pass any arbitary variables to the source code itself.
-By using --dart-define=VAR_NAME=VAR_VALUE we can instruct the code to get the value by String.fromEnvironment("VAR_NAME") and separate the builds by environments, like staging or production, or eventually build them in parallel.
+flutter build-time argumentsto be able to pass any arbitary variables to the source code itself.
+By using--dart-define=VAR_NAME=VAR_VALUEwe can instruct the code to get the value byString.fromEnvironment("VAR_NAME")and separate the builds by environments, like staging or production, or eventually build them in parallel. - For production builds, instead of relying on the

-9. For production builds, instead of relying on the master branch in Git, we use tags.
+masterbranch in Git, we usetags.
 Whenever a new tag is pushed, the same pipeline is triggered but with the above variable, the output artifacts will be the production ones.
 It means the API endpoints and other configurations are production-specific.
 This is done without any changes to the source code itself, as the default configuration is to point to the staging environment.
-This approach can be extended to multiple environments at the same time.
+This approach can be extended to multiple environments at the same time. - As we use just a single branch, quickly resolving issues and short iterations of software development lifecycle is a must.
+Magically, it fits perfectly with our Agile-based workflow and Scrum framework where our team runs in 2-weeks sprints during the whole project.

 Multiple Branches Workflow